 World famous golfer, Tiger Woods used to wear a red shirt every Sunday to psych out his opponents and help him win golf tournaments.

 Irish Movie Star, Colin Farrell wears a pair of shamrock boxers every time he starts a new movie.
 Apparently these lucky undies are covered with shamrocks, and has ‘The Luck of the Irish’ printed on the waistband.

 Unfortunately, there are no images of him in said undies

 Last but not least.
 Barack Obama, the 44th President of the United States, carried around not one, but FIVE good luck charms!
 These charms inspired him whenever he felt tired or discouraged, and gave him the strength to carry on.
 In 2016, he gave a speech and openly shared that he had luck on his side when he won the presidential elections.

 Believing in lucky charms may not get the roulette wheel to stop at your number or make the sun shine on your wedding day.
-But it just might help you serve better on the tennis court or do well at a job interview.
-Whenever there is skill involved, believing you have luck on your side can help.
-Professor Richard Wiseman, a research psychologist who studied luck for more than a decade, commented, "It may sound strange, but if you have a lucky charm then you really are more likely to make your own luck”.
+But, it just might help you serve better on the tennis court, or do well at a job interview.
+Whenever there is skill involved, believing you have luck on your side will help.

 Did you know?
 Lucky charms are considered a positive superstition.
 And results from a research survey showed that 'lucky' people are more inclined to indulge in positive superstitious behavior believed to bring good luck, which includes carrying a lucky charm.
 'Unlucky' people, on the other hand, tend to believe in negative superstitions that bring bad luck – such as breaking a mirror, walking under a ladder or unlucky number 13.